-“Do you think this is planned Earl of Aria or some rebellion?”
+“Do you think this was planned by Earl of Aria or some rebellion?”
 Mal asked.

-“It’s most likely to be under the direct orders of Earl Aria.
+“It’s most likely to be under the direct orders of the Earl of Aria.
 It’s the only way an army could move so freely.”

 “Certainly!”
 Martin and Mal exclaimed.

 Pennie watched the TV intensely as Benny grabbed out his phone and began to put in some numbers.

 “Benny, you couldn’t possibly be calling that thing,” Zippy said.

 “Do you know who he’s trying to call?”
 Ray asked, removing his gaze from the TV to look at the hamara.